fortunkam/webapp-serviceendpoint/readme.md

 By default a website with a vnet intergration will always go direct for outbound internet calls (using the app service shared outbound ips).
 By adding the `WEBSITE_VNET_ROUTE_ALL=1` setting it will use the UDR applied to the subnet.

 1. The website has a VNET Integration to the web subnet.
-2. The web subnet contains a UDR that routes all traffic to the Azure Firewall.
+2. The web subnet has a NAT gateway associated with it (and a public ip)
-3. The firewall contains application rules that allow traffic to httpbin.org (for the running application), github and npm (for the application build).

 The `/ip` route on the website shows the call to httpbin.org/ip is successful and should also return the IP address of the firewall showing the request has been routed.